Jins Shamsuddin: Rising popularity and other ventures

 From 1966 to 1968, Jins had starred in several action movies produced by Malay Film Production where he portrays Jefri Zain, a James Bond-like spy character.

-He had pursued his studies in the London Film School from 1970 to 1972, obtaining his Diploma in Motion Picture Technology and graduated with first class honours.
+He had pursued his studies in the London Film School from 1970 to 1972, obtaining his Diploma in Motion Picture Technology and graduating with first class honours.

 In 1981, Jins collaborated with the Royal Malaysia Police to produce and direct Bukit Kepong; a film dramatizing the Bukit Kepong incident, which was a chaotic armed conflict between the Malayan police and Malayan Communist Party gunmen during the Malayan Emergency.
 The movie, which costed about RM1.3 million to make and collected RM1.7 million at the box-office, won eight awards in the 3rd Malaysia Film Festival the next year including the Best Film category.
 The film eventually went under a restoration project by KRU Studios in 2014.

 For much of his life, Jins was interested in making a film about the events that led to the assassination of the British official J.W.W.
 Birch in Perak in 1875.
 A newspaper report indicated that he had begun work on such a film in 1992, but it was not completed.
 In 2004, Jins announced plans to make an epic English-language film entitled The King of the River: Pasir Salak, though the project was ultimately never realized.
 Even five years later in 2009, Jins expressed his eagerness for the project that he considered his lifelong ambition, saying "I hope to complete my movie on the historical events that happened in Pasir Salak before I die."